33 St. James's Street,

 In the 1920’s, films were screened some weeks of the year.
 It was equipped to screen ‘talkies’ in January 1931, and in February 1931, it was taken over by the Associated British Cinemas(ABC) chain.
 Passing over to Regent Cinemas, a subsidiary of ABC, it was later taken over by the independent Buxton Cinemas chain.

 In late-1939, it was taken over by new operators and reverted back to live theatre use.
 Returning to Buxton Cinemas again in 1947, it went back to screening films and by 1948 it was operated by Marks Circuit Cinemas of Manchester.

-The auditorium was completely modernised in 1954 when it was converted to screen CinemaScope, and a 45 feet wide screen was installed.
+It closed in May 1954 when the auditorium was completely modernised and converted to screen CinemaScope, and a 45 feet wide screen was installed.
+It re-opened in December 1954.
 Stage shows were occasionally still held in the theatre, as in 1958, stripper Phyllis Dixie appeared for one week, and local comedian Jimmie Clitheroe topped the bill for a week.

 The Palace-Hippodrome Theatre was sold to the Star Cinemas chain in December 1958.
 A pantomime was staged in January 1959, and several pop shows starring Cliff Richard, Marty Wilde & Wee Willie Harris appeared, as well as use by the Burnley Light Opera Company.